Shen Dao: Relying on circumstances (Shi)

 In contrast to Han Fei and the Later Mohists, Sinologist Hansen views the earlier Shen Dao as having only just begun to move away from an emphasis on heaven, or nature, towards a concept of Dao the Way.
-As opposed to Han Fei, Shen Dao's fragments approve relying on nature, including illustrations of relying on water, which translator Harris takes as "reminding us" that the natural world has recognizable "qualities and patterns", whose actions can be predicted once understood.
+As opposed to Han Fei, Shen Dao's fragments still approve of Ways relying on nature, including illustrations of relying on water, which translator Harris takes as "reminding us" that the natural world has recognizable "qualities and patterns", whose actions can be predicted once understood.

 A cauldron from the state of Yan weighs several tons, but if it is loaded in a boat from the state of Wu, then it can be transported.
 What it relies upon is the Way of flotation.
+Shen Dao 118, Harris.

 Although Han Fei discusses Shen Dao in relation to power, Shen Dao's earlier conception of shi was not a naked concept of power.
-In contrast to Han Fei's "power founded by men", Shen Dao's power was still one based in "relying on circumstances", such as nature, which corresponds with the Zhuangzi's discussion of him.
+In contrast to Han Fei's "power founded by men", Shen Dao's power was still one based in "relying on circumstances", such as the powers of nature, which corresponds with the Zhuangzi's discussion of him.
 Both discussions of him use the same kind of imagery of being "tossed" or "driven" by the wind.